fabriceyhc/academic-fyhc/content/authors/fabrice/_index.md

 ---

-I recently completed my PhD in Computer Science at [UCLA](https://www.cs.ucla.edu/) (May 2025).
-My doctoral research focused on pioneering holistic and robust evaluation frameworks for AI systems, aiming to enhance their reliability, utility, trustworthiness, and human-centric qualities.
+I completed my PhD in Computer Science at [UCLA](https://www.cs.ucla.edu/)!
+The main focus of my work was in tackling a big challenge in AI: how do we *really* know if an AI system is reliable, useful, and trustworthy?
+I explored new ways to evaluate them, looking closely at everything from data diversity, quality, and provenance to how people truly experience AI-generated work.

-I was primarily advised by Prof. [Miryung Kim](http://web.cs.ucla.edu/~miryung/).
-Throughout my PhD, I had the privilege of collaborating closely with Prof. [Nanyun (Violet) Peng](https://vnpeng.net/) (PLUS Lab), Prof. [Quanquan Gu](http://web.cs.ucla.edu/~qgu/) (Statistical Machine Learning Lab), and Prof. [Amit Sahai](https://web.cs.ucla.edu/~sahai/).
+I was fortunate to be advised by Prof. [Miryung Kim](http://web.cs.ucla.edu/~miryung/) and to collaborate with incredible mentors like Prof. [Nanyun (Violet) Peng](https://vnpeng.net/) (PLUS Lab), Prof. [Quanquan Gu](http://web.cs.ucla.edu/~qgu/) (Statistical ML Lab), and Prof. [Amit Sahai](https://web.cs.ucla.edu/~sahai/).

-My research spanned several key areas, contributing to:
+During my PhD, I got to dive into some fascinating areas:

-* **Advanced AI Testing & Robustness:** Critically analyzing existing AI testing metrics (like neuron coverage), exploring fuzzing techniques, investigating adversarial attack methodologies, and developing novel approaches for AI content watermarking to ensure provenance.
+* **Making AI More Robust & Secure:** This meant stress-testing models through fuzzing and adversarial attacks, refining AI testing metrics (like looking beyond neuron coverage), and for AI content provenance, critically re-evaluating theoretical limits on watermarking—showing that robust techniques for verifying authorship can be more resilient and quality-preserving than previously assumed.
-* **Data-Centric AI Innovation:** Designing and implementing novel data augmentation strategies (e.g., sibylvariant transformations, feature-aware methods) to improve model generalization, along with frameworks for provenance tracking in synthetic data.
-* **Human-Centric Quality Assessment:** Leading award-winning research to define and measure nuanced, human-perceived qualities in language model outputs, such as engagement, psychological depth, and linguistic diversity, often validated through extensive human studies.
-* **Applied AI & Societal Considerations:** Developing specialized AI models for practical challenges (e.g., substance use detection in medical texts) and exploring methods for enhancing cultural inclusion and fairness in AI systems.
+* **Innovating with Data:** I worked on new ways to augment data (like sibylvariant transformations and feature-aware methods) to make AI models smarter and more generalizable and robust to adversarial attacks.
+* **Understanding Human-Perceived AI Quality:** I led some award-winning research to measure subjective qualities like engagement, authenticity, and empathy through the stories that LLMs tell.
+We also used these ideas to build specialized models for applied tasks, like high-accuracy drug detection in medical texts, and to think about cultural inclusion in vision language models.

-Building on this foundation, I am now channeling my expertise into founding **[Kairno](https://kairno.com)**, a new venture dedicated to automating and elevating the research review process using advanced AI.
-Our goal is to make deep, actionable critique accessible to everyone engaged in scientific work.
-If you're passionate about this mission and would like to learn more or potentially collaborate, please feel free to reach out!
+All this directly inspired what I’m doing now: founding **[Kairno](https://kairno.com)**!
+We're using advanced AI to automate and elevate the research review process.
+Our goal is to _critique the meat_ of your work and provide actionable feedback accessible to everyone doing scientific work.
+If this mission excites you or you'd like to collaborate, I'd love to connect!